Where Can I See The Northern Lights In Alaska?

 Finding The Best Location For An Aurora Adventure

-Aurora chasers know how to find all the best places to watch the Northern Lights, no matter where in the world the lights appear.
-It may surprise you, however, to know that one of the most popular hotspots for Aurora viewing is located in our own backyard – Alaska!
-The state is huge, with vast regions of wilderness and expansive dark skies that show the brilliant colors of the Northern Lights during Aurora Season.
+In fact, Alaska is one of the best places in the world to see this natural phenomenon.
+The state is huge, with vast regions of wilderness and expansive dark skies that show the brilliant colors of the Northern Lights during the Aurora Season.
 But where is the best place in Alaska to see the Aurora Borealis?
 Keep reading to learn more!

 The Best Time To See The Northern Lights In Alaska